Top Flavor Ingredients in Plant-based Cooking

 How to store: Refrigerator

-Assuming you are not allergic to them, you will need raw cashew nuts to make any number of creamy soups, sauces, and dressings.
+Assuming you are not allergic to them, you may want raw cashew nuts to make any number of creamy soups, sauces, and dressings.
 By soaking the raw (unroasted) cashews in water for a few hours or overnight, the nuts become softer and then a blender or food processor can whip them into a creamy-textured sauce.
 These can be used for vegan “mac and cheese,” to make a sour cream-like condiment or a béchamel sauce, and so much more.
+One caveat: nuts have a lot of calories, so be careful about overdoing the recipes using cashews and keep an eye on how much you eat at one time.

 Where to find: Bulk bins of health food store, natural snacks aisle in grocery store